 Temporary closure of the County library

-Work is due to start on 04 October at Oxfordshire County Library to fix some minor remedial works identified during the recent work to transform the library as part of the Westgate redevelopment.
-These additional works could not be scheduled during the refurbishment project given the tight project timeframe.
+Work is due to start on 04 October at Oxfordshire County Library; continuing our commitment to transform the library as part of the Westgate redevelopment.
+These additional works could not be scheduled during the refurbishment given the tight project timeframe.

 The library will be closed from 5.30pm on 04 October until 9am on the 14 October to enable this necessary work to be carried out.